SequencingDOTcom/Weather-My-Way-RTP-app/README.md

 Weather My Way +RTP app - Web version
 =========================================
 The [Weather My Way +RTP](https://weathermyway.rocks/) is the first weather app in the world to utilize Sequencing.com's [Sequencing.com's](https://sequencing.com/) [Real Time Personalization (RTP)](https://sequencing.com/developer-documentation/what-is-real-time-personalization-rtp/) technology.

-This code is open source and free to use, share, build upon and improve!
+The app provides the app user with genetically tailored forecasts that help the app user optimize his or her health and wellness.
+The genetically tailored forecasts are personalized to the user's genes (using Sequencing.com's API) and the weather (using Weather Underground's API) in real-time.

 Contents
 =========================================